 1701 Mail Service Center, Raleigh, NC 27699-1701 919-707-0010

-In 2005 NC is proposing a ban of private ownership of exotic animals.
-Issues Wildlife Captivity License.
-For private possession of mountain lions, state requires natural habitats of rather grandiose proportions.
-Minimum one-acre enclosure, 12 foot fences, with 45 degree recurve, have a pool, have a den, have vegetation and landscaping, property must be owned by applicant.
-Zoos or Scientific Research facilities are allowed to keep mountain lions in concrete and chain link cages.
-No natural habitats required for bobcats as are for mountain lions, but state has minimum cage size requirements.
+North Carolina does not have a general statewide law on regulating the ownership of or possession of exotic or dangerous animals.
+However, every county in the state sets its own ordinances dealing with exotic animal rules.
+That means it sets rules about what kinds of animals you can own as pets.
+Requires Wildlife Captivity License for native cougars and bobcats, which is only issued to bona fide publicly supported zoos and educational or scientific research institutions.
+For private possession of cougars, the state requires natural habitats of rather grandiose proportions: minimum one-acre enclosure, 12-foot fences with 45-degree recurve, pool, den, vegetation and landscaping, property must be owned by applicant.
+Zoos or Scientific Research facilities are allowed to keep cougars in concrete and chain link cages.
+Natural habitats are not required for bobcats like they are for cougars, but the state has minimum cage size requirements.
 Must apply for Import Permit if native feline is being brought into state from outside the state.
-Must be USDAlicensed to import any species native to the US.
+Must be USDA exhibitor or research institution to import any species native to North or South America.
 But that is not a requirement to purchase in-state, though NC does not issue permits for pet purposes.
-State does not regulate non-native species, but many counties have enacted regulations of wild felines.
+Savannah cats are legal.
+Bobcat hunting is allowed.

 Board of Animal Health Department of Agriculture 600 E Boulevard Ave.
 Dept 602 Bismarck, ND 58505 701-328-2655